DIY or pay someone? Honest comparison.

 - Your salary is close to the threshold, or you're under 30 and your Master's degree is from outside the EEA.

-If you're not sure which tier: start with the free eligibility check on the intake form.
-We tell you which tier fits your case before any payment, and if your case is clean we say so honestly.
+Not sure if you qualify?
+Start with the free eligibility check.
+We tell you where you stand before any payment, and if your case is clean we say so honestly.

 What it doesn't depend on